-If the Applicant is not allowed to divert water from the existing well, they may not be able to supply their home with water for domestic purposes.
+If the Applicant is not allowed to divert water from the existing well, they may not be able to supply their homes with water for domestic purposes.
 Since the property is located in a rural region, they may not be able to connect to a municipal system, but they may be able to haul water in.
-The no action alternative would be to not divert water from the well, which could leave the Applicant's house without domestic water.
+The no action alternative would be to not divert water from the well, which could leave the Applicant's houses without domestic water.
+If no permit is authorized, the Applicant would also not be able to water their lawn and garden.